gvwilson/sensibleadventures/bookster/bookster.md

 "Glad you find it funny," Donaien said a little sourly.
 "Can't say I see the joke myself."

-Razi spread his hands.
-"I am sorry to give offense.
-But I spent some time as a clerk below the court at Armaq when I was younger, and oh, they are all so serious.
+Razi spread his hands.  "*La*, I am sorry to give offense.
+But I spent some time as a clerk in the court at Armaq when I was younger, and oh, they are all so serious.
 Even when there is nothing they can do, they must write each other letters."
 He laughed suddenly.  "*La*, perhaps *especially* when there is nothing they can do.
 Like the King of Nyengmo and the three elephants.
 Do you know the story?"
 Donaien shook his head.
 "No?
 Well, if I may as we walk?"

 Donaien shouldered his pack and waved Razi on.
 "After you."